microsoft/PowerBI-JavaScript/README.md

 ```

 When included directly the library is exposd as a global named 'powerbi-client'.
-There are also other globals `Powerbi` which is the service class and `powerbi` which is an instance of the service.
+There is also another global `powerbi` which is an instance of the service.

 # Embedding